humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-07-10-naked-javascript-objects.md

 var o = new MyObject();<br />
 alert(o.toString); //function`

-I don&#8217;t know that this information is useful in any way, but it certainly is interesting.
+I don't know that this information is useful in any way, but it certainly is interesting.